o1iv3r/FeatureImpCluster/README.md

 All in all the numeric variables are more important for the partitioning.
-If, for some reason, we wanted partitions that emphasize differences between the cateogrical features, we’d have to increase **lambda**.
+If, for some reason, we wanted partitions that emphasize differences between the categorical features, we’d have to increase **lambda**.
 The feature importance directly shows us the effect of this
 action: the two categorical features now have an equally high importance only somewhat smaller than x.
 As above, repeated partitioning could be